bgamari/ghc-wiki-import/type-functions-type-checking.md

 ```

 Consequently, all functions that dependent on this field need to be extended.
-In particular, `TcType.isTauTyCon` regards applications of type family constructors as *tau types*.
-(SPJ, is that ok?
-Probably not...)
+In particular, `TcType.isTauTyCon` regards applications of type family constructors as *tau types*, which is why we need to require that the right hand side of each `type instance` declaration is also a tau type.
 As a result, `BuildTyCls.buildSynTyCon`'s last argument now also takes a value of type `SynTyConRhs`.

 #### GHC API